kabasilim/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     * The output should be alpha ordered, starting with aa
     * Do not print oo
     * Your script file should contain maximum 64 characters

+13. 13-print_float --> Write a script that prints a number with two decimal places, followed by a new line.
+    * The number will be stored in the environment variable NUM.

+14. 100-decimal_to_hexadecimal --> Write a script that converts a number from base 10 to base 16.
+    * The number in base 10 is stored in the environment variable DECIMAL
+    * The script should display the number in base 16, followed by a new line

+15. 101-rot13 --> Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+16. 102-odd --> Write a script that prints every other line from the input, starting with the first line.

+17. 103-water_and_stir --> Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+    * WATER is in base water
+    * STIR is in base stir.
+    * The result should be in base bestchol